jules2689/notes/computers/ruby/bundler/lockfile_parser.md

 --->
 <img src='https://jules2689.github.io/gitcdn/images/website/images/diagram/Screen Shot 2017-03-28 at 6.33.13 PM.png' alt='diagram image' width='100%'>

-We can see that `"dep = GemDependency.new(name  version) (run 480 times)" :a1, 0.021, 0.035` takes a check of time, otherwise there's not much bulk here.
+We can see that `"dep = GemDependency.new(name  version) (run 480 times)" :a1, 0.021, 0.035` takes a chunk of time (14ms with gantt generation, 6ms in reality), otherwise there's not much bulk here.

+---

+So, in the end the reason this file is slower is that it is iterating over many sources and creating `Gem::Dependency` objects.
+There is likely something we could do to make `LockFileParser` faster, but the work likely won't be worth the time spent.

+There isn't much we can do to make this file faster without caching using marshalling the data or something.